Fixed-Point Automatic Differentiation of Forward--Backward Splitting Algorithms for Partly Smooth Functions: Introduction

-\textbf{Contributions:} The use of AD on Proximal Gradient Descent (PGD) and Accelerated Proximal Gradient (APG) method (also known as FISTA \cite{BT09}) requires theoretical justification as to whether the derivative of the iterates will converge to the true derivative of the solution mapping or not.
-It also begs for a memory-efficient alternative of AD, which we propose under the name of Fixed-Point Automatic Differentiation (FPAD) and demonstrate its efficiency in Sections~\ref{sssec:ADFPI:FP} and \ref{sec:FPAD}.
-FPAD sequences share the same convergence rates as that of the iterates of the optimization algorithm and are most flexible to explain the differentiablity of the solution mapping of \eqref{prob:min}.
-In particular, our main contributions are the following: \begin{enumerate} \item We show convergence of the sequences obtained by AD and FPAD applied to APG to the derivative of the solution mapping of \eqref{prob:min} when $F$ belongs to a large subclass of convex partly-smooth functions which encompasses various practical problems \cite{VDP+17}. \item We also establish convergence rates for FPAD and show that the rates of the iterates of PGD and APG are simply mirrored in the corresponding FPAD sequences. \item We establish an equivalence of ID applied to the fixed-point equation of PGD and FPAD applied to PGD. \item We provide experimental demonstration of convergence and convergence rates of FPAD and AD applied to PGD and APG for different practical applications, including a bilevel formulation for learning the regularizer of an image denoising problem \cite{ROF92} beyond the smooth setting. \end{enumerate}
+\textbf{Contributions:} Our main contributions are the following: \begin{enumerate}[label=(\roman*)] \item We apply the Implicit Function Theorem from \cite{Lew02} to the fixed-point equations of Proximal Gradient Descent (PGD) and Accelerated Proximal Gradient (APG) method (also known as FISTA \cite{BT09}) to obtain the derivative of the solution mapping of \eqref{prob:min} when $F$ belongs to a large subclass of convex partly-smooth functions which encompasses various practical problems \cite{VDP+17}.
+We also analyze Implicit Differentiation (ID) of these equations near the fixed-point. \item We provide convergence guarantees for the sequences obtained by Automatic Differentiation (AD) applied to APG method to the derivative of the solution mapping of \eqref{prob:min} for the same class of functions.
+We show that the convergence rate of the iterates of PGD is simply mirrored in the AD sequence. \item We show that Fixed-Point Automatic Differentiation (FPAD), a previously known Neumann series based method, borrows all the nice properties of both ID and AD to estimate the derivative of the solution mapping of \eqref{prob:min}. \item We provide experimental demonstration of convergence and convergence rates of FPAD and AD applied to PGD and APG for different practical applications, including a bilevel formulation for learning the regularizer of an image denoising problem \cite{ROF92} beyond the smooth setting. \end{enumerate}